openharmony/docs/en/application-dev/reference/apis/js-apis-media.md

 getTrackDescription(callback: AsyncCallback<Array\<MediaDescription>>): void

 Obtains the audio track information.
 This API uses a callback to return the result.
+It can be called only after the [dataLoad](#audioplayer_on) event is triggered.

 **System capability**: SystemCapability.Multimedia.Media.AudioPlayer